SSWConsulting/SSW.Rules.Content/rules/github-scrum-workflow/rule.md

 You can define and assign custom labels that you need within your workflow or organization.

-#### 3. Define sprints as milestones
+#### 3. Define Sprints as milestones

-You can create a milestone for every sprint and add items (issues) from the backlog to a milestone.
+You can create a milestone for every Sprint and add items (issues) from the backlog to a milestone.

-This allows you to group items in sprints and track them by milestone in your [issue dashboard](https://github.com/issues).
+This allows you to group items in Sprints and track them by milestone in your [issue dashboard](https://github.com/issues).

 The backlog then consists of all items (issues) that have no `milestone` attached to it.